FeelsDEX/feels/README.md

 ### Exit Flow
 1. Exit positions to FeelsSOL
-2. Convert FeelsSOL back to JitoSOL using `exit_system`
+2. Convert FeelsSOL back to JitoSOL using `exit_feelssol`

 ## Building